Explainable Prediction of the Mechanical Properties of Composites with CNNs: Explanation of the CNN Predictions

 \section{Explanation of the CNN Predictions}

-We now assess, with a focus on the science of composites, the explanations from two post-hoc XAI methods, SHAP \cite{Lundberg_17} and Integrated Gradients (IG) \cite{Sundararajan_17}, for the predictions made by our customised CNN models.
+We now assess, with a focus on the science of composites, the explanations from two post-hoc XAI methods, SHAP \cite{Lundberg_17} and Integrated Gradients (IG) \cite{Sundararajan_17}, for the predictions made by our customised CNN models. \VR{SHAP was implemented using in-built functions from the SHAP Python library \cite{Lundberg_17}, whilst IG was implemented using the image visualisation method \cite{Sundararajan_17}.}

 Figure \ref{fig:xai} presents examples of feature attribution explanations generated by both XAI methods for two representative cases: one with $V^{f} = 0.22$, used to assess $E^{c}$ predictions, and another with $V^{f} = 0.40$, used for $\sigma_{y}^{c}$ predictions.
 The results from both XAI approaches (SHAP and IG) seem consistent in identifying regions that contribute positively (as shown with red colour for SHAP and magenta for IG) to the predicted output, i.e., $E^{c}$ or $\sigma_{y}^{c}$.
 Both seem to identify that the regions around the fibres positively contribute to the composite's mechanical properties.
 Based on these visualisations and the agreement between the two XAI methods, we argue that: